LucijaOstojic/Project_LO/README.md

 All requirements for this script to run are stored in requirements.txt

 After cloning the repository, please run

+    conda env create -f environment_LO.dump.yml

+    conda activate project_LO

+ to create and activate the environment.
+Then run

     pip install -r requirements.txt

  to install the libraries required for running this script.

 Input PDB files are needed for the script to run.
 Test PDB files are stored in the *test_data* folder and named protein*.pdb.